Until justice rolls down like waters and righteousness like a mighty stream...

 Single occupancy room

 Private Group Transportation

 Our “road map” will be the Five Core Practices of Compassionate Listening.
 We will use these concepts to process and deepen our learning and our connections with the people we meet as well as with one another.
 These practices are:

 Developing the Fair Witness (Suspending judgment)

 Speaking from the Heart

-The Journey includes Anti-Bias training by Will Osmun, Ph.D., focusing primarily on racism, and including other discriminatory “-isms,” as well.
-While the focus of this trip/training is on individual relationships and responsibilities, we acknowledge that systemic and institutional racism/oppression needs to be addressed at all levels of society.
+The Journey includes Implicit Bias training by Will Osmun, Ph.D.
+While the focus of this trip/training is on individual relationships and responsibilities, we acknowledge that systemic and institutional racism/oppression need to be addressed at all levels of society.

 We invite you to participate in this deeply transformative Journey of the heart, to listen, learn, engage in anti-bias work, and to build relationships.